 The traditional regions of Europe are not as relevant today as they have been historical with the creation of the European Union (EU).
 Economic and political relationships are more integrated than they were in past eras when nation-states and empires were more significant.
 Economic conditions have often superseded cultural factors and have intensified the need for increased integration.
 Cultural forces have traditionally supported nationalistic movements that work to preserve the culture, heritage, and traditions of a people.
 Regional cultural differences remain the social fabric of local communities that support the retention of their identity.
 Modern transportation and communication technology has brought this collection of European identities into one single sphere of global recognition.

-Human rights, education, and social concerns are high priorities of the governments of northern Europe, and the quality of these elements rank highly by global comparisons.
+Human rights, education, and social concerns are high priorities of the governments of northern Europe, and the quality of these elements rank highly based on the annual World Happiness Report.
 Standards of living are among the highest in Europe.
 Isolation in northern Europe does create an element of economic cost, and transportation technology has been leveraged to address this.
 A modern bridge has been constructed across the Baltic Sea from Denmark to Sweden to increase the flow of people, goods, and materials between the Scandinavian Peninsula and mainland Europe.
 Iceland is the most remote of the Nordic countries.
-Its small population – less than a half million people – is connected to Europe by sea and air transportation and communication technologies.
+Its small population of less than half-million people is connected to Europe by sea and air transportation and communication technologies.
 Almost all elementary school children in the Nordic countries are taught English as a second language.
-Fish, meat, and potatoes are traditional dietary staples; fish, in particular, has been an important food source.
+The Nordic Diet consists of fish, meat, and potatoes are traditional dietary staples.
 The cuisine of the region is not noted for being spicy.
 Northern Europe has worked diligently to integrate itself with the global community and yet maintain its cultural identity.

 Norway has been benefiting from the enormous oil and natural gas reserves under the North Sea.
 Fishing and modest agricultural activities had been Norway’s traditional means of gaining wealth, but now it is the export of the much-in-demand energy resources.
 Because of its economic and energy independence, Norway has opted not to join the EU.